backlineint/bpi-11ty/src/posts/2023/drupal-api-client-update.md

 ### 0.1.0 Release

-Speaking of the POC, we're excited to announce that [we've published our first release](https://www.npmjs.com/package/@drupal-api-client/json-api-client) on NPM!
+Speaking of the POC, we're excited to announce that [we've published our first release](https://www.npmjs.com/package/@drupal-api-client/json-api-client)!
 You can install it right now using npm (or your package manager of choice):

 ```bash
 npm i @drupal-api-client/json-api-client